Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Evaluation on Synthetic Data

 \subsection{Experiments on Non-Attributed Graphs}

 For the simulation, a non-attributed graph $G = (V,E)$ is considered, where $V$ is the set of $N$ nodes ($|V| = N$), and $E$ denotes the set of undirected edges, with no self-loops.
-The focus is on non-attributed graphs in this context to simplify the analysis, avoiding the need to define attribute-based similarities between groups.
+Focus on non-attributed graphs simplify the analysis, avoiding the need to define attribute-based similarities between groups.

 This setting also allows us to assess the impact of initialization choices, compare embedded and non-embedded methods, and isolate the effect of the target graph structure on partitioning performance within a controlled environment.